(This post may contain affiliate links. Please read our disclosure policy for more information.)

 8. Keep Your Dog Dry

-Just like with people, staying dry is one of the best methods for keeping dogs warm while camping.
-Avoid playing in the water before settling in for the night, or at least make sure your dog is completely dry before bed.
+Like with people, staying dry is one of the best methods for keeping dogs warm while camping.
+Avoid playing in the water before settling in for the night, or make sure your dog is completely dried off before bed.

 9. Warm Up with Some Active Play